 If your dog is temporarily holding its tail in the down position it’s most likely an indication of submission or guilt, but if your Dachshund is unable to hold its tail upright as it has in the past and it seems as if it’s in pain it could indicate a condition called limber tail or possible IVDD (Intervertebral disk disease).

 Here is a list of other things that Dachshund owners have said cause tail issues in their dogs.
-We will go into more details below.
+We will go into more detail below.

 - Anal Glands